My account - online forms

-We have also used a variety of statistical resources compiled at local and national levels.
+We have used a variety of statistical resources compiled at local and national levels.
 A list of key sources is provided below:

 Employment, Regeneration and the Economy

 The amount of land available for employment purposes is recorded in annual Employment Land Monitoring Reports.

-A Town Centres, Retail and Leisure Study has been prepared to help inform the Local Plan Review and support regeneration activities in various centres across the East Riding.
+A Town Centres, Retail and Leisure Study has been prepared to help inform the Local Plan Update and support regeneration activities in various centres across the East Riding.
 It is a detailed and wide-ranging piece of evidence that has considered the shopping and leisure habits of East Riding residents, assessed the health and vitality of individual centres and has sought to forecast future floor space requirements for retail developments.

 Previous versions of the Town Centres and Retail Study are available on request from the Forward Planning team.